MohammedAlthafPP/Ecommerce/README.md

 ```

-Go to the project backend directory
+Go to the project Ecommerce directory

 ```bash
   cd Ecommerce